 Privacy (including private rooms, bathrooms and beds)

 The long-distance Amtrak routes have sleeper cars that have roomettes and bedrooms with doors and beds.
-Additionally, if you book a Viewliner roomette (available on single-level trains) or any Amtrak bedroom, you will have a private toilet and sink.
+Bedrooms also have private toilets, sinks and showers.
 These private travel spaces may be helpful during the Covid-19 pandemic to reduce contact with other people on the train.

 More Space to Move

 Another perk of Amtrak over air travel is that you can get up, walk around through multiple train cars, take a shower (if you have booked sleeping accommodations), sit down at a table to eat meal and on some routes, sit in the observation car to view the scenery.

 While it’s amazing to view the ground from 30,000 feet up, being eye-level with different landscapes across the United States is a unique way to experience the country without driving.

 According to 2018 EPA data, planes emit more greenhouse gases in the United States than trains.
 So if traveling in an environmentally-friendly way is important, Amtrak is the better option, especially on shorter trips.

 Fewer Weather Delays

 Flights are quickly delayed due to lightning and major storms, but these threats have less impact on trains since they travel on the ground.
 Amtrak trains may also be able to depart more easily during snow and ice storms.
 With air travel, runways have to be cleared at airports and planes deiced.

 If you are traveling a short distance on Amtrak, such as within the same state or to a neighboring state, ticket prices can be inexpensive.
 For example, a coach ticket between Chicago and Detroit or between San Diego and Los Angeles can be as low as $40.
 And a Miami to Tampa trip priced on August 30, 2020 was under $30 one way and Dallas to Austin only $15.